Joe Mikulik - Manager

 Jason Hart - Hitting Coach

-Jason Hart continues on as as the RoughRiders' hitting coach for the third consecutive season and his sixth as a minor league instructor.
+Jason Hart continues on as as the RoughRiders' hitting coach for the sixth consecutive season and his eighth as a minor league instructor.
 From 2010-11, Hart was the hitting coach for Single-A Hickory and he spent 2009 in the same capacity for short-season Spokane.

 Hart is no stranger to Dr Pepper Ballpark.
 He played first base for Frisco in 2005 and led the team with 28 doubles, 21 home runs, and 77 RBI.
 Hart made his only appearance in the Majors in 2002, playing in ten games for the Rangers.

 In 2000, Hart played for the Midland RockHounds and led the team in exta-base hits, slugging percentage, RBI, and hits.
 During the season, he was named a Texas League Baseball America Double-A All-Star and a TL All-Star first baseman.
 Hart played for Southern Oregon in 1998, leading the squad in home runs and RBI en route to being named MVP of the Northwestern League.